ordepdev/ordepdev.github.io/_posts/2025-09-10-livelocks.md

 1. Thread A commits successfully, bumping Record X to version 2
 1. Thread B tries to commit, sees the version mismatch, aborts, and immediately retries

-Now multiply this by dozens of threads and many records.
-The system didn’t grind to a complete halt.
-Some transactions did succeed, but as the load increased, **throughput tanked**, and adding more threads only made things worse.
+Now multiply this by dozens of threads and many records, and you get a storm of constant retries.
+The system never fully stopped, but as the load increased, **throughput tanked**, and adding more threads only made the conflicts worse.

 Each thread was “working,” but most of that work was **wasted**.
-Threads were **canceling out each other’s progress**, precisely as described in the book:
+Threads were **canceling out each other’s progress**, precisely as described in the book.

-> “There is some way to schedule the threads so that the system can make progress (but also some way to schedule them so that there is no progress).”

 ---